 |A report for any medical conditions you have currently or any recent x-rays;|

-|Your glasses or contact lens;|
+|Your glasses or contact lenses;|

-|The medical report form IMM 1017E; and|
+|The medical report form: IMM 1017E; and|

-|4 recent photographs if your doctor does not use the eMedical system|
+|Four recent photographs if your doctor does not use the Medical system|

-Step 9 Learn About eTA
+Step 10 - Learn About eTA

 |All you need to apply for an eTA is:|

 |A valid debit or credit card;|